Natural gas vehicle: Current advantages of LPG power over NGV

 In places like the US, Thailand, and India, there are five to ten times more LPG stations, thus making the fuel more accessible than NGV stations.
 In some countries like Poland, South Korea, and Turkey, LPG stations and autos are widespread, while NGVs are not.
 In addition, retail LPG fuel is considerably cheaper in some countries, such as Thailand.

 Future possibilities

 Though ANG (adsorbed natural gas) has not yet been used in either providing stations nor consumer storage tanks, its low compression (500 psi vs 3600 psi) has the potential to drive down costs of NGV infrastructure and vehicle tanks.

 LNG fueled vehicles

+As of 2014, two common types of engines used on heavy NG-fueled vehicles were stoichiometric spark-ignited ones (Otto cycle) and lean-burn compression-ignited ones (Diesel cycle).